-Consumer Cooperative Group Inc., is raising up to $1,070,000.00, which is the maximum allowed through the Buy the Block Regulation CF funding portal.
-The remaining $96,800,000.00 is being obtained in combination through a Regulation D offering from family, friends, business colleagues, short-term assumable loans through Fannie Mae and accredited investors through our newly developed Real Estate Investment Portal (R.E.I.P).
+Consumer Cooperative Group Inc., is raising up to $250,000.00 to prepare for our Regulation A preparation and filing.
+The remaining $96,800,000.00 will be obtained in combination through a Regulation D offering from family, friends, business colleagues, short-term assumable loans through Fannie Mae and accredited investors through our newly developed Real Estate Investment Portal (R.E.I.P).
 Additionally, if the CC Group’s Regulation A+ securities filing gets qualified with the Securities & Exchange Commission (SEC) during this Reg CF offering, it will take precedent which means all non-accredited & accredited investors can invest directly with CC GROUP on its Real Estate Investment Portal (R.E.I.P) where the capital raise will be allowed up to $50MM ever 12 months.
 At this point the Reg CF, lawfully must terminate under the SEC rules and Reg A+ takes over and all investors are transferred over to the CC GROUP’s platform.

 Having debt, such as mortgage places all equity shareholders in a subordinate position and subject to the debt with the potential of wiping out their equity position all together.